tnajdek/zotero-api-client/README.md

 <a name="module_zotero-api-client..ErrorResponse+getVersion"></a>

 #### errorResponse.getVersion() ⇒ <code>number</code>
-Value of "Last-Modified-Version" header in response if present.
-This is generally only available if server responded with 412 due to version mismatch.
+Value of the "Last-Modified-Version" header in response if present.
+This is generally only available if the server responded with 412 due to a version mismatch.

 **Kind**: instance method of [<code>ErrorResponse</code>](#module_zotero-api-client..ErrorResponse)
 **Returns**: <code>number</code> - Version of the content in response